-I’m a research scientist at Protocol Labs.
-I mostly work on efficient zero-knowledge proof systems and other cryptography-flavored topics.
+I’m a research scientist at Matter Labs.
+I mostly work on efficient zero-knowledge proof systems, their building blocks, their foundations and their applications.
+My interest is in cryptography at large.

-I previously worked as a post-doctoral researcher at Aarhus University with Claudio Orlandi (2020-2021) and at the IMDEA Software Institute with Dario Fiore (2018-2020).
+I previously worked as a research scientist at Protocol Labs and as a post-doctoral researcher at Aarhus University with Claudio Orlandi (2020-2021) and at the IMDEA Software Institute with Dario Fiore (2018-2020).

 While at the Graduate Center of the City University of New York (CUNY), I worked with Rosario Gennaro; in 2018 both Rosario and CUNY made the careless blunder of giving me a PhD.